 If I Directed The Silver Chair:

-I would next film The Silver Chair with the same actor who played Eustace in The Voyage of the Dawn Treader.
+I would next film The Silver Chair as a series, rather than a single film.
+Because the book is essentially a long road trip, it would make sense for the series to consist of several distinct episodes with major events each receiving their own episode.
+Of course, this film would feature the same actor who played Eustace in The Voyage of the Dawn Treader.
 The promotional material would not be merely clips from the film itself; instead, I would release a series of shorts that essentially fulfill the role of deleted scenes: backstory or side story that is not essential to the plot, but fills in missing information.
 Since the entirety of The Silver Chair would be told from Eustace and Jill's perspective, this extra information would "hook" viewers without giving away the rest of the film.
 For example, I would release a scene detailing how Prince Rillian chased the snake that bit his mother and how he went missing.
-It would end with an aged Prince Caspian embarking on a voyage to seek out Allan in search of his son.
+It would end with an aged Prince Caspian embarking on a voyage to seek out Aslan in search of his son.

 In the film, the audience would see King Caspian's departure from a different point of view, and would be told the legend of Rillian's disappearance by the owls, who would use tree bark to illustrate the story.
 These scenes would use a much-aged version of the same ship used in The Voyage of the Dawn Treader.
 Another "short" would be a party of Narnians, celebrating the full moon and sailing in the caverns over the sunken underground city.
 This would end with a glance at a waterlogged locket Jill lost in her hasty escape.
 The end scene of the film would show the aged Caspian (same actor as earlier in the film) transformed into the young Caspian (same actor as this and the previous film).